wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-debug-jobs.md

 ## <a name="view-cluster-health-and-job-logs"></a>Exibir logs de trabalho e integridade do cluster
 ### <a name="access-hadoop-ui"></a>Acessar a interface de usuário do Hadoop
-No Portal do Azure, clique em um nome de cluster HDInsight para abrir a folha do cluster.
+No portal do Azure, clique em um nome de cluster HDInsight para abrir a folha do cluster.
 Na folha do cluster, clique em **Painel**.

 ![Iniciar painel do cluster](./media/hdinsight-debug-jobs/hdi-debug-launch-dashboard.png)